maflcko/b-c-gui-translations-review/reviews/yue.md

         <source>New</source>
         <translation>新增 N</translation>

 YES
-The translation adds an extraneous "N" after "新增," which is not present in the source and is unnecessary.
-The word "新增" alone correctly translates "New" in this context.
+The translation "新增 N" is incorrect.
+The "N" is extraneous and not standard in Cantonese ('yue').
+It should be simply "新增", which correctly conveys "New" in this context.

 Correct translation:
 新增
 ```